-American Sign Language, Beginning 3.0 hours lecture
+American Sign Language, Beginning

 Instruction in the language system most used by deaf persons, instruction and practice in the fundamentals of signing (ASL) and finger spelling for communicating with the deaf.
 Includes development of signed conversational skills and an overview of the culture of the deaf.